 '''

 push third argument

-push second argument

-push first argument

-invoke directive

-remove arguments from the stack

 '''

 The arguments to RTEMS are typically pushed onto the stack using a push instruction.
 These arguments must be removed from the stack after control is returned to the caller.
 This removal is typically accomplished by adding the size of the argument list in bytes to the stack pointer.